Skip to main content

 Action How to Do It Frequency

-Regularly review linked accounts Check Settings > Account Information every 30 days.
+Regularly review linked accounts Pop into Settings > Account Information every 30 days to audit all connected accounts.
 Monthly

-Use bank alerts Set up notifications for new payees and large transactions in Alerts > Manage Alerts.
+Use bank alerts Set up notifications for new payees and transactions over your threshold in Alerts > Manage Alerts.
 Ongoing

-Restrict third-party access Disable “Allow third-party transfers” in Transfers > Transfer Settings unless absolutely needed.
+Restrict third-party access Turn off “Allow third-party transfers” in Transfers > Transfer Settings unless you absolutely need it.
 Quarterly

-Verify business relationships Annually audit all business accounts and update ownership records with your bank.
+Verify business relationships Every year, audit your business accounts and update ownership records with your bank to match your current partnerships.
 Annually

 Maya Patel